 HorsesTrote Y GalopeFor SaleMare

-Paso Fino Tesoro Ranch in Dade City, FL offers Sales, Training and Breeding of Trote y Galope, Paso Fino and Trocha Horses.
-Champion show horses in USA as well as trail horses.
-Come explore this unique breed!
+Paso Fino Tesoro Ranch in Dade City, FL offers Sales, Training and Breeding of Trote y Galope, Trocha (Diagonal Pasos) as well as Paso Fino Horses.
+Champion show horses as well as trail horses.
+Come explore these unique horses that are quickly gaining popularity in the USA!

 A Diagonal Paso Horse is usually a term used to refer to a Trote y Galope, Trocha Pura or Trocha y Galope horse.
 Diagonal Paso horses can be ridden collected or with extension.
 This quality makes the breed very versatile.
 In native Colombia the breed is sought after as prized show horses and ranch horses.
 In the USA they are used for Show (classes offered at Paso Fino Horse Association shows), Western, English, Jumping, Trail obstacle, Dressage and general recreational riding and trail riding.